cyberphor/cyber-security-tool-kit/how-to-use-disa-stigs.md

 WINDOWS_SCC-5.4.2_2021-09-18_224007_XCCDF-Results_Windows_10_STIG-002.002
 ```

 **Step 10.** In STIG Viewer, click-on "File > Save Checklist As...", and save the checklist using an appropiate name (ex: win10-stig-before.ckl).
 Then, begin applying the fixes (from the "Fix Text" section) for each "Rule."
 Go from CAT I to CAT II and then, CAT III.
 Focus on rules based on their "Status:" Open (O), Not Reviewed (NR), Not a Finding (NF), and Not Applicable (NA).
-Once you've made significant progress (ex: address all CAT I findings), run another scan.
+Once you've made significant progress (ex: addressed all CAT I findings), run another scan.